19hours/sg-statutes/Acts/Human Organ Transplant Act.md

 (a) the person from whom the specified organ is to be removed has given his consent to such removal;

-(b) the person is of sound mind and, notwithstanding his age, is able to understand the nature and consequence of the medical procedures he has to undergo as a result of his donation of the specified organ; and
+(b) the person is not mentally disordered and, notwithstanding his age, is able to understand the nature and consequence of the medical procedures he has to undergo as a result of his donation of the specified organ; and

+[21/2008 wef 01/03/2010]

 (c) the consent referred to in paragraph (a) —

 (i) is not given pursuant to any contract or arrangement that is prohibited under section 14; and

+[14/2009 wef 01/11/2009]

 (ii) is not given or obtained by virtue of any fraud, duress or undue influence.